 Establishing light rail transit service will be a significant strategy in reducing automobile trips, including allowing for workers in the area to walk or bicycle from the station to local businesses.
-At the same time, in combination with LRT service, some local bus service will be discontinued, leaving some gaps in local transit service.
-Establishing some type of shuttle service between the LRT station, the study area, the downtown and other adjacent neighborhoods could improve use of transit in the area and further reduce automobile trips and parking needs.
+At the same time, in combination with LRT service, some local bus service may be discontinued, leaving some gaps in local transit service.
+Establishing some type of shuttle service between the LRT station, the Station Area, the downtown and other adjacent neighborhoods could improve use of transit in the area and further reduce automobile trips and parking needs and is strongly recommended by community stakeholders.